 This technique allows you to extend your virtual memory.

-In Windows XP and 2000, you can clean the file pagefile.sys to improve its overall performance.
+In some versions of Windows, you can clean the file pagefile.sys to improve its overall performance.
 This can be done by creating or modifying the REG_DWORD value from 1 to 0 in the registry key ClearPageFileAtShutdown.
 This is located here: